brandonchartier/coppice/README.md

 A curried function that commits an `update` to the state of your program.

-- `type` is the specific update name to call.
+- `type` is a string that specifies which update to call.
 - `payload` is an object that represents the changes you would like to make to the program's state.

 #### Dispatch